Rooty Hill - Minchinbury

 PROFILE FAQ

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 47 projects likely to impact the area.
-Key projects include Sydney Metro - Western Sydney Airport, NSW Basketball and Volleyball Western Sydney Hub, Landcom Rooty Hill Housing Development, and NSW State Emergency Service Facility Oakhurst.
-The following list details those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 47 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Sydney Metro - Western Sydney Airport, NSW Basketball and Volleyball Western Sydney Hub, Landcom Rooty Hill Housing Development, and NSW State Emergency Service Facility Oakhurst, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.